SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: SpecCLIP

 Gaia XP low-resolution spectra \citep{2023A&A...674A...2D}, obtained via the Blue (with resolving power $R$ ranging from 30 to 100) and Red ($R$ ranging from 70 to 100) Photometers (BP and RP), are essential for determining key stellar properties such as stellar atmospheric parameters and chemical compositions.
 The differences in resolution and wavelength range compared to LAMOST LRS motivate the construction of a separate foundation model tailored to the XP modality.

-We pre-train this model using one million Gaia XP spectra, with around 80\% having matching LAMOST LRS spectra.
-Each XP spectrum consists of 343 flux points spanning wavelengths from 336\,nm to 1021\,nm.
-For such low-resolution spectra, broad-band color information may sometimes carry more discriminative power than individual spectral features.
-We therefore normalize each spectrum by its flux at 550\,nm.
-This wavelength lies near the center of the $V$-band, providing a stable reference point across diverse stellar types.

 Two types of models are explored for Gaia XP.
-The first is a transformer-based MT model, structurally similar to that used for LAMOST LRS, but with tokenization at the individual flux-point level, yielding 343 tokens per spectrum.
-Like the LRS model, this version uses 6 self-attention layers and masks 6 chunks (20 tokens each) during training.
+The first is a transformer-based MT model, structurally similar to that used for LAMOST LRS, but with tokenization at the individual flux-point level, yielding 343 tokens per spectrum, together with two special tokens—the mean and standard deviation of the spectrum.
+Like the LRS model, this version uses 6 self-attention layers and masks 6 chunks (20 tokens each, corresponding to an overall masking rate of $\approx$\,35\%) during training.

-The second model is a simple MLP-based autoencoder (denoted as OAE), with a bottleneck layer of 768 dimensions.
+The second model is a MLP-based ordinary autoencoder (denoted as OAE), with a bottleneck layer of 768 dimensions.
 Both XP models have approximately the same number of trainable parameters as the LRS model and are trained for the same number of epochs.
 In this paper, we use the OAE for Gaia XP to test results in tables, unless otherwise noted, because of its better performance, as discussed in Section~\ref{sec:transformer_vs_oae}.